cauliyang/cauliyang.github.io/content/posts/010-PCA-By-Python/index.md

 ## 1. Introduction

+This article records two methods of PCA analysis using Python, and visualizes 2-dimensional results

 ### 1.1 What's PCA?

 When it comes to methods of reducing dimension, PCA that is an unsupervised linear transformation technique, must be not ignored.